 “Sure,” Grandpa responded, unconvinced.
 “Tell him I miss him and that he should come over sometime.”

-Grandpa and Alex always had this incredibly amusing relationship.
-Though the two of them could never communicate in each other’s languages, they understood each other, anyways.
+Grandpa and Alex had the most amusing relationship.
+Though the two of them couldn’t communicate in each other’s languages, they understood each other, anyways.